What Are Flying Geese?

-Flying Geese quilts can be made in several ways -- Number 1 is the Flying Geese method explained on the following pages of this pattern.
+Flying Geese quilts can be made in several ways -- Number 1 is the Flying Geese method explained on the following pages of this tutorial.

 - By sewing four small squares to a larger square, a method that produces four flying geese, but no wasted fabric.